An introduction to Antique Jewelry Hallmarks on Antique Gold Jewelry is essential reading for any Investing in fine

-Very early pieces will not have any Antique Jewelry Hallmarks because hallmarking in the US only became as a legal requirement in 1906.
+Very early pieces will not have any Antique Jewelry Hallmarks because hallmarking in the US only became a legal requirement in 1906.

-In the world of Antique Jewelry, import jewels are often NOT marked.
+In the world of Antique Jewelry, important Jewelry may NOT be marked.

-A Persian diadem, the ancestor of the tiara, was discovered made of brass metal, sometime between the 17th - 18th centuries and surprise, it sold at auction for 6,250 GBP.
+For example, the Persian diadem, the ancestor of the tiara, was discovered made of brass metal, sometime between the 17th - 18th centuries, and surprise, it sold at auction for 6,250 GBP.

-The point being, providing the Jewelry is authentic, early jewelry can be valuable although it will not be hallmarked.
-Indeed, some of the most unique and fascinating jewelry items were handcrafted by desert society people, who had either:
+The point being, providing the Jewelry is authentic, early examples can be very valuable although not hallmarked.
+Indeed, some of the most unique and fascinating pieces of Jewelry have been handcrafted by the desert society who had either:

 A good question on the subject of gold Jewelry with no visible markings was recently submitted to Help Central from India, about how to date Antique Gold Jewelry from India Not hallmarked.
 Read what Gem Palace replied to the gold testing lab question Here.

 British Jewelry with a full UKHM (United Kingdom Hall Mark) generally consists of the following marks:

 UKHMs have been around a long time.
 Striking a mark on British gold, originated in 1327 when King Edward III of England granted a charter to the Worshipful Company of Goldsmiths marking the beginning of the Company's formal existence.

 Headquarters were at London's "Goldsmiths' Hall of the Worshipful Company of Goldsmith" and this is actually where the English term "Hallmark" was derived.